Chart Color Schemes

 The level of cultural diversity witnessed in Alphington was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

-Alphington's population, surveyed as of June 2016, showed cultural diversity with 23.0% born overseas and 18.4% speaking a language other than English at home.
-Christianity was the predominant religion, accounting for 36.1%.
-Judaism, at 0.6%, was notably higher compared to none reported in Greater Melbourne.
+Alphington, surveyed in June 2016, had a cultural diversity above average with 23.0% of its population born overseas and 18.4% speaking a language other than English at home.
+Christianity was the main religion, comprising 36.1%.
+Judaism was overrepresented at 0.6%, compared to 1.0% in Greater Melbourne.

 Frequently Asked Questions - Diversity